 - Papermate Flair Medium Point

 - Sparkly Highlighters (I cannot call these by their full name because to me they will always be either sparkly highlighters or glitter highlighters.
-I love them so much haha)
+I love them so much haha).

 In the front of the notebook, there is an index page and a key page.
 A bullet journal index is an important part of a bullet journal because it helps you keep track of where certain bullet journal spreads are within your notebook.
 See my post on how to start a bullet journal for more information.
+I also wrote about a handy trick for organizing your bullet journal pages here.

 The back cover of the notebooks have a nice pocket built in.
 You can pull it out a bit to easily fit things in there.
 I have put sticker sheets in mine from time to time.